unreal55/mtouch-quiz/readme.txt

 == Upgrade Notice ==

+= 1.04 =
+* Fixed a typo causing a fatal error when calling the isnumeric function.
+Should have been is_numeric.
+My apologies.
+* Includes a complete text Czech Translation by Tomas Hubka

+= 1.03 =
+* Skipped this number

 = 1.02 =
 * Fixed the international support.
-Thanks to Tomas Hubka for the assistance.
+Thanks to Tomáš Hubka for the assistance.
 He has also kindly sent a partial Czech translation.
 * Fixed an IE formatting issue.

 = 1.01 =